 If you’re wondering what sections to include on a resume, you’re in the right place…

-We’re going to go step-by-step through the most important resume sections/categories, as well as recommended titles and headings to use.
+We’re going to go step-by-step through the most important resume sections and recommended titles and headers to use.

 Let’s get started…

 Keep it simple and include your name, address (if you want), and email address.
 You can include a phone number too if you’d like.
 Finally, consider adding a link to your LinkedIn profile if you have one.